 How can a bridge to let mortgage help

-With recent changes in lending policies, bridge to let mortgages are available to first time landlords, on holiday lets and at higher LTV’s
+With recent changes in lending policies, bridge to let mortgages are available to first time landlords, holiday lets and at higher LTV’s.

 These are specific products that combine a bridging loan and buy to let mortgage with the same lender.
 The advantage is both the bridging and exit mortgage are underwritten with the same lender.
 This gives a borrower more certainly of the exit.
-It can also lead to lower application costs as potentially they will just be one valuation rather than two and one set of application fees.
+It can also lead to lower application costs.
+Potentially, they will just be one valuation rather than two and one set of application fees.

 The important point is to recognise the existence of the product so it can be considered alongside other options.